Is Breathwork Dangerous?

 Breathwork can result in intense physical and emotional release.
 Therefore, it is not advised for persons with a history of cardiovascular disease, including angina or heart attack, high blood pressure, glaucoma, retinal detachment, osteoporosis, significant recent physical injuries or surgery.

 Breathwork is not advised for persons with severe mental illness or seizure disorders or for persons using major medications.
 It is also unsuitable for anyone with a personal or family history of aneurysms.
-Pregnant women are advised against practicing Breathwork without first consulting and getting approval from their primary care physician.
+Pregnant women are advised against practicing breathwork without first consulting and getting approval from their primary care physician.
 Persons with asthma should bring their inhaler and consult with their primary care physician.